 1. I’d Love To Jar.
-I got this tip from a Power of Moms retreat in May, and it has worked like a charm.
+I got this tip from a Power of Moms retreat a few years ago, and it has worked like a charm.
 Each time your kids reply “I’d love to” when you ask them to do something, a pom-pom goes in the jar.
 A full jar means something special, like frozen yogurt or the dollar movie.

 2. Fun Goals.
 You know I’m all about goal setting.
 Summer is a great time to teach this principle in a fun way.
 At the beginning of the summer, get together with the kids and ask them what “fun goals” the family should accomplish together this summer.
 This could include vacations, outdoor adventures, excursions to a local attraction, or even a casual water party for their friends (think of the hours they could fill up with the party planning!
 Even better, consider the time they could spend doing small jobs to earn some money to buy party supplies!)